AnanthaRajuC/Hacks-and-Code-Snippets/git.md

 - `git log --help` opens a local git-log manual (html) page
 - `gitk` opens a built-in git GUI desktop application
-- `git config --global commit.template ~/.gitmessage.txt`tell git to use `gitmessage.txt` as the default message that appears in your editor when you run git commit
+- `git config --global commit.template ~/.gitmessage.txt` tell git to use `gitmessage.txt` as the default message that appears in your editor when you run git commit

+---

+examples

+- `git log --oneline -5 --author cbeams --before "Fri Mar 26 2009"`

 ---